List of alien races in DC Comics: Red-Moon Gods

 The Red-Moon Gods are Atlantean survivors of the city of Challa-Bel-Nalla, then ruled by Lord Daamon (an ancestor of Deimos), formed an alliance with an alien race they called the Red-Moon Gods.
 These aliens provided the Atlanteans with advanced technology that Travis Morgan, a.k.a. the Warlord, would later discover in New Atlantis.

 Reflektorrs

 The Reflektorrs are a race of psionic parasites consisting of pure psychic energy; they were discovered feeding on natives of Apokolips.

-Replikons

 Reach

-The Reach are an ancient militaristic race who control Space Sector 2; they have an ancient non-aggression pact with the Oans, and are the creators of Jaime Reyes' (Blue Beetle) scarab.
-They are also the second oldest race in the universe behind the Maltusians.
+The second oldest race in the universe behind the Maltusians, the Reach are an ancient militaristic race who control Space Sector 2.
+They have an ancient non-aggression pact with the Oans and are the creators of the scarab that through events outside of Reach's control, became bonded to Jaime Reyes, who became the third Blue Beetle.